There are now 3 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) understand the development of ethnic and national identities in a range of European historical and cultural contexts; (2) analyse significant literary and theoretical works which engage with ideas of and/or represent aspects of ethnicity and national identity; (3) engage with debates about ethnicity and national identity in historical and contemporary contexts; (4) extend their understanding and application of the principles of ethical research, analytical thinking, clear writing and correct documentation in written assignments; and (5) further develop their ability to communicate orally and interact constructively and productively in interpersonal (classroom) situations.
+Students are able to (1) demonstrate an understanding of the development of ethnic and national identities in a range of European historical and cultural contexts; (2) analyse significant literary and theoretical works which engage with ideas of and/or represent aspects of ethnicity and national identity; (3) apply the principles of ethical research, analytical thinking, clear writing and correct documentation in written assignments; and (4) effectively communicate orally and interact constructively and productively in interpersonal (classroom) situations.

-- Typically this unit is assessed in the following ways: (1) research essay; (2) online quizzes; and (3) seminar and e-seminar participation.
+Indicative assessments in this unit are as follows: (1) research essay; (2) online quizzes; and (3) tutorial participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)